Choosing your award

 Our awards

-All of these award types include support for an integrated three-month placement to be undertaken during one’s period of study.
-Students who fail to undertake a three-month placement will have their funding award reduced by three months.
+All NINE DTP awards embed Research in Practice (RinP) as a core part of the studentship, to develop collaborative research leaders who work across sectors and disciplines.
+As part of NINE DTP’s commitment to RinP, every award includes support for an integrated three-month placement to be undertaken during the period of study.
+Students who do not undertake a three-month placement will have their funding award reduced by three months.

 All award types are permitted on a part-time basis, and in these instances the durations and stipend levels will be adjusted on a pro-rata basis.